aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 ### Document categoryconjs2

-In this document we define three categories and make the usual conjectures.
+In this document we define three metacategories and make the usual conjectures.

-* Mon: Category of monoids and homomorphisms.
+* Mon: Monoids and homomorphisms

-* Grp: Category of groups and homomorphisms.
+* Grp: Groups and homomorphisms

-* AbGrp: Category of abelian groups and homomorphisms.
+* AbGrp: Abelian groups and homomorphisms

 In each of these cases, the type *A* of objects is a tuple of operations (set to set to set).